mouseless/brand/README.md

 ## Colors

-Primary brand color is ![logo-mark][] `#F9465B`.
+Primary brand color is ![r500][] `#F9465B`.
 We use it in a minimal manner, e.g., link and button hover states or selected items.

 ### Palette